Wondering why it’s important to read to your kids? Discover the long-term benefits of reading to children and how it can impact their future.

-No longer is there pressure to learn to read from scratch.
-Or learning to pay attention during story time when he has already begun that process at home.
+No longer is there pressure to learn to read from scratch or learning to pay attention during story time when he has already begun that process at home.

 8. A positive relationship between you and your child

-I’ve seen the difference with what reading aloud to kids can do in the short term.
+I’ve seen the difference in what reading aloud to kids can do in the short term.
 With my eldest, my husband and I spent a lot of time reading to him every day, especially when he was an infant.

 Get more tips:

-- 6 Useful Back to School Tips for Parents and Kids
+- 6 Back to School Tips for Parents

-- Teach Your Child the Value of a Job Well Done
+- How to Teach Kids the Value of a Job Well Done

 - How to Keep Your Child Learning in the Summer

-- How to Raise a Smart Child
+- How to Raise a Bright Child

 Don’t forget: Join my newsletter and get your copy of the Read Aloud Book List below—at no cost to you: